Brushing your teeth should be part of your daily routine.

 Firm or hard bristled toothbrushes are not as easy to buy as they once were as a result of the evidence and dental advice given, even though they can remove more plaque.
 The potentially harmful nature of too-firm bristles is accelerated when users brush too hard.
 The extra (unnecessary) force applied when brushing along with the stiffer and more robust bristle can cut into and wear away the delicate gum tissues, doing lasting damage over time.

 Each brush head has hundreds of individual bristles in them.
 Made most often from DuPont Nylon, bristles are grouped together into ‘tufts’.

-A brush head will likely be made up by a number of tufts or varying shape, size and density.
+A brush head will likely be made up by a number of tufts of varying shape, size and density.

-New technology and advances has meant that more recently, silicone and rubber bristled toothbrushes are now becoming more common with evidence suggesting they are as effective.
+New technology and advances have meant that more recently, silicone and rubber bristled toothbrushes are now becoming more common with evidence suggesting they are as effective.